 Donor's Consent for Public Acknowledgment

 The university is grateful for the support it receives from alumni, parents and friends.
 One of the ways we express our thanks is by listing the names of donors in Web-based and/or print honor rolls.
 Should you wish that your name not appear as a donor, please notify donor relations at (310) 794-2447 if you have not already done so.

 The Foundation is a California non-profit, public benefit corporation organized for the purpose of encouraging voluntary private gifts, trusts and bequests for the benefit of the UCLA campus.
 Responsibility for governance of The Foundation, including investments, is vested in its Board of Directors.

 The Foundation and UCLA apply a one-time administrative fee to all gifts and pledge payments to provide essential support necessary to UCLA's overall operation.
 The fee is currently 6.5 percent.

 Donor Advised Funds

-Gifts for which a donor is entitled to receive any return benefits should be paid by individuals or entities other than a Donor Advised Fund.
+Gifts for which a donor is entitled to receive any return benefits (e.g., meal, parking, etc.) must be paid by individuals or entities other than a Donor Advised Fund.

 Gifts are managed and invested in accordance with UCLA’s endowment investment policies.
 The total return earned in excess of the amount approved annually for payout will be retained in the endowment principal to protect from the effects of inflation and to allow for growth.
-At the Chancellor’s discretion, when the payout is not needed for purposes of the fund, the return of payout may be added to the endowment fund principal.
+At the discretion of the appropriate campus office, when the payout is not needed for purposes of the fund, the return of payout may be added to the endowment fund principal.
 In the event the fund does not reach endowment minimum; or the program ceases to exist at UCLA, proceeds from the fund will be utilized in an area and manner as closely related as possible to the original intent and purposes for which the fund was established.